Gametrak: Gametrak Freedom

 On October 20, 2006, a next-generation wire-free Gametrak system, using a patent-pending ultrasonic tracking technology, was revealed at a press event in London under the name "Gametrak Fusion".

 The system was to utilize a compactible USB-connected base unit and various wireless RF controller units.
 The standard controller unit was to be a wand which featured interchangeable clip-on heads for applications such as tennis and golf.
 Custom controller units such as a bowling ball controller were also featured.
 A concept design was shown for a two-piece wireless motion-sensing gamepad controller that can quickly be split apart or snapped together.

 In2Games positioned the control system as a competitive cross-platform alternative to the Wii Remote, targeting it for the PlayStation 3 and Xbox 360 platforms.
-Originally planned to be released in summer/fall 2007, it was then linked to the game Squeeballs, announced at GDC 2009 by PDP and developed by Eiconic Games.
+Originally planned to be released in summer/fall 2007, it was then linked to the game Squeeballs Party, announced at GDC 2009 by PDP and developed by Eiconic Games.

 The Gametrak Freedom never went into commercial production past the prototype stage and an application for patent was withdrawn in 2012.